matterwin/vimnotes/README.md

 Undo: u
-Redo: cntr + r
+Redo: ctrl + r

+Administrative:
+	:w   = save
+	:q   = exit
+	:wq  = save and exit
+	:q!  = quit without saving

+File/Folder Navigator:
+	gt   = next tab
+	gT   = prior tab
+	#gt  = numbered tab
+	:ls  = list of file buffers

 Movement: (normal mode)
-	h - left
+	h   = left
-	j - down
+	j   = down
-	k - up
+	k   = up
-	l - right
+	l   = right

 	Big jumps
-	{ - jump up paragraph
+	{   = jump up paragraph
-	} - jump down paragraph
+	}   = jump down paragraph

-	b  - pull cursor back to first char of prev word w  - push cursor to first char of next word

-	ge - pull cursor back to last char of prev word e  - push cursor to end of current word
+	b   = pull cursor back to first char of prev word w   = push cursor to first char of next word ge  = pull cursor back to last char of prev word e   = push cursor to end of current word

-	g  - bring you top of page
+	g   = bring you top of page
-	G  - bring you bottom of page
+	G   = bring you bottom of page
-	:# - bring you to certain line #
+	:#  = bring you to certain line #

+	0   = bring you to start of line
+	$   = bring you to end of line

 Movement: (Insert Mode)
-	A - insert at the end of a line
+	A   = insert at the end of a line
-	I - insert at the start of a line i - insert before the cursor
+	I   = insert at the start of a line i   = insert before the cursor
-	a - insert after the cursor
+	a   = insert after the cursor
-	o - insert below line
+	o   = insert below line
-	O - insert above line
+	O   = insert above line

-Copy/Paste: (notice deletion is the same as cut in vim)
+Editing/Deletion: (notice deletion is the same as cut in vim)
+	yy  = copy line
+	y   = copy selected text in visual mode d   = cut selected text in visual mode x   = cut the char on which the cursor is on

-	p - paste on cursor line
+	p   = paste on cursor line
-	P - paste on bottom line
+	P   = paste on bottom line

+	>   = shift left once
+	<   = shift right once

-	d - cuts line
+	dd  = cuts line
-	d motions

-Deletion: d motion

-	d      - is the delete operator.
-	motion - is what the operator will operate on (listed below).

-	A short list of motions:

-	w - until the start of the next word, EXCLUDING its first character. e - to the end of the current word, INCLUDING the last character.
-	$ - to the end of the line, INCLUDING the last character.
+	dw  = until the start of the next word, EXCLUDING its first character. de  = to the end of the current word, INCLUDING the last character. d$  = to the end of the line, INCLUDING the last character.